Essential Guide to Ecommerce Email Marketing that You Should Know

 Step 10.
 Take advantage of transactional emails to build customer loyalty

-The latter solution gives you more flexibility, while the former is quick, easy, and requires no coding.
-Whichever method you choose, transactional emails are worth sending.
+The second option gives you more control, while the first is quick and requires no coding.
+Either way, transactional emails are definitely worth sending.

-Transactional emails not only provide assurance that the transaction was handled correctly, but they also give you the opportunity to strengthen your relationship with your customers.
+These emails not only confirm that the transaction went smoothly but also give you a chance to connect with your customers and build stronger relationships.

-Take this example from MeUndies, an online retailer selling underwear.
-Doesn't this email sound fun and nice?
-Even though it's just a transactional email, it shows the brand's personality and sets the tone for the long relationship they're trying to build with their audience.
+Take this example from MeUndies, an online store selling underwear.
+Even though it’s just a transactional email, it’s fun and friendly, reflecting the brand’s personality and helping set the stage for a lasting relationship with their customers.

 transactional-email-meundies